sgoffe/garbage-sort/README.md

 **Issues We Ran Into**
 - We only had 137 photos of trash, while other categories of recyclables are around 500 photos.
 To fix this discrepancy, we used data augmentation.
 - Transfer Learning took a while to run and the computer would often shut down.
-The furthest we got was 13 out of 15 epochs as mentioned above.
-This issue was unable to be fixed since it was a hardware issue with our computer; sometimes we wouldn't have enough ram and sometimes our computer would just shut down.
-We did not include transfer learning in our final presentation as we ran into these issues and the accuracy was not as good as the other models either. -
+We managed to run all epochs, but there wasn't enough time to go back and implement strategies to stop overfitting.